usdaud/algotradinglib.github.io/en/pedia/q/quantitative_value_investing_strategies.md

 ### Artificial Intelligence and Machine Learning

 The integration of AI and ML is revolutionizing [quantitative value investing](../q/quantitative_value_investing.md).
-Advanced techniques such as deep learning and natural language processing are enhancing data analysis capabilities, leading to more sophisticated and [adaptive strategies](../a/adaptive_strategies.md).
+Advanced techniques such as deep learning and [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) are enhancing data analysis capabilities, leading to more sophisticated and [adaptive strategies](../a/adaptive_strategies.md).

 ### Alternative Data